eclipse-emfcloud/coffee-editor/README.md

 - Install Eclipse
 - Import projects from `backend`
-- Set target `com.eclipsesource.coffee.target.target`
+- Set target `org.eclipse.emfcloud.coffee.target.target`

 #### Code Generation

 You cannot debug the code generation.
-In order to debug it, you need to execute the `com.eclipsesource.coffee.product.codegen` with the correct parameters.
+In order to debug it, you need to execute the `org.eclipse.emfcloud.coffee.product.codegen` with the correct parameters.

 #### Workflow Analyzer

-In order to debug, start the `com.eclipsesource.coffee.product.workflow.analyzer` product in debug mode.
-The root application is : `com.eclipsesource.workflow.analyzer.application.Application`.
+In order to debug, start the `org.eclipse.emfcloud.coffee.product.workflow.analyzer` product in debug mode.
+The root application is : `org.eclipse.emfcloud.coffee.workflow.analyzer.application.Application`.

 Please make sure to set the `--WF_ANALYZER=5083` parameter to the browser app.
 In the backend you need to pass `-port` and `-host` with parameters as application arguments.